flix/book/src/associated-types.md

 ### Equality Constraints

-We may sometimes want to write polymorphic functions where we _restrict_ which associated types are permitted.
+We sometimes want to write polymorphic functions where we _restrict_ an associated type.

 For example, returning to the example of the `Collection` trait, we can write a function where we require that the element type is an `Int32`.
 This allows us to write a sum function:

 ```flix
 def sum(c: t): Int32 with Collection[t] where Collection.Elm[t] ~ Int32 =